The Role of Family Medical History in Your Health

 Find out About Health Habits

 - The more generations an illness occurs in your family, the more at risk you are.

-- Two or more first-degree relatives with the same or related cancers suggests an inherited risk.
-For example, if you have two first-degree relatives with ovarian cancer, you have a greater chance of getting it yourself.
+- 2 or more first-degree relatives with the same or related cancers suggests an inherited risk.
+For example, if you have 2 first-degree relatives with ovarian cancer, you have a greater chance of getting it yourself.
 Keep in mind breast, ovarian, uterine, and colon cancers are genetically related.

 - The younger someone is when a disease develops, the more likely heredity played a role.
 If your mother or sister developed breast cancer before menopause, your lifetime risk is higher than it is for other women.

-- A disease that strikes two or more relatives at about the same age is likely to be strongly influenced by heredity.
+- A disease that strikes 2 or more relatives at about the same age is likely to be strongly influenced by heredity.